scheingraber/vimdows-ng/README.md

 Vimdows Navigation
 ------------------

+Update: It seems that, at least on my computer, running this script for a while makes dwm.exe shoot up in CPU.
+I have utterly no idea why this would be, but I'll try to see if I can find out when I get around to it.
+I'm not sure if this is isolated to my computer or if this occurs everywhere.

+---

 Vimdows Navigation tries to allow you to use Vim (or vim-like) commands outside of vim.
 The [original script](http://www.autohotkey.com/community/viewtopic.php?t=44762)
 was written by Rich Alesi, and most of the credit for this script goes to him.
 I